felicia-nip/EECS4413-Project/README.md

 6: run imooc_mall_local.sql file under resources folder(double click the file and then ctal+a to select all codes, right click and choose Execute(the one with green play button))

 Congratulations!
 You're all set up!
-It is best to do this step: open the main method, it's under src/main/java/, file is called MallApplication.
+Now all you have to do is: open the main method, it's under src/main/java/, file is called MallApplication.
 Once you find this file, simply run it like a hello world progream :), then you should open your browser, type http://localhost:8083/#/index in the URL bar, press enter and you shall see the project!

 Remember: KEEP IDEA RUNNING when you are showing or testing the project, because it is a local project.